February, The NEW, New Year?

 No. 3 Say Goodbye to Meat and Chicken (Again!)

-In the summer 2014 I became vegetarian, and was incredibly passionate about it.
-Three years later, I decided to try chicken and meat again and see how it affected my body.
+In the summer 2012 I became vegetarian, and was incredibly passionate about it.
+Years later, I decided to try chicken and meat again and see how it affected my body.
 After analyzing the differences, I decided that fish was all that I needed.
 You see, you need to see what works for you and your body!
 What works for you might not work for someone else.

 No. 4 Start living in the moment more.